Skip to main content

 For a typical Northern NSW small-business site:

 1. Hosting: $5 to $30 a month.
 Vercel, Netlify, or similar for static and modern frameworks.
-Managed WP hosting if you're on WordPress.
+Managed WordPress hosting if you're on WordPress.

 If your designer offers a $50-a-month "all-in" package that covers both, ask exactly what's included at the application layer.
 The honest answer is usually "hosting plus uptime monitoring", which means the application work is being skipped and you'll find out about it eventually.